-Number of FTE Staff Employed by Category as at 31 December 2021:
+Number of FTE Staff Employed by Category as at 31 December 2022:

-Staff Group Definition Number of Staff in Group Wholetime Firefighters Firefighters who work 42 hours a week to crew stations 24 hours a day either as firefighters located at the station, or as firefighters located at the station during the day and responding from their own homes on an on-call basis at night, or who work in specialist areas such as Technical Fire Safety.
-348 East Sussex Fire Control Staff who receive 999 calls.
-Closed November 2021.
-1 On-Call Firefighters A duty system where firefighters respond from their own homes or workplaces located near to the fire station on an on-call basis.
-132.5 Corporate Support Staff Staff who work in administrative and professional support functions.
-158.5 Community Support Front Line Support Specialist staff who provide fire and road safety prevention advice and offer home safety services and specialist advice for those more at risk.
-Principal Officers/ Statutory Officers ,
+Staff Group Definition Number of Staff in Group Operational Staff Firefighters who work 42 hours a week to crew stations 24 hours a day either as firefighters located at the station, or as firefighters located at the station during the day and responding from their own homes on an on-call basis at night, or who work in specialist areas such as Fire Safety Operational Planning and Policy and Training Centre instructors.
+345 On-Call Firefighters A duty system where firefighters respond from their own homes or workplaces located near to the fire station on an on-call basis.
+128 Corporate Support Staff Support staff who provide corporate functions such as finance, information technology, governance, community safety and human resources.
+172.5 Principal Officers/ Statutory Officers Principal Officers comprise the Chief Fire Officer, Deputy Chief Fire Officer, Assistant Chief Fire Officer and Treasurer.
+3.5